ZhangNingSAU/Spring-2022-CSCI-185-Script-Programming/Homework/HW9.md

 + ![hw9-1](../Resources/hw9-1.png)

-## Q2: In the second bash script, you need to define a function named `range` to take one integer as the argument and can print integers from 0 to the integer before the given number.
+## Q2: In the second bash script, you need to define a function to take one integer as the argument and can print integers from 0 to the integer before the given number.

 + Sample output